tars9/modplax/README.md

         The HTTP port of the Node.js.

     --mariadb_data_dir=<val>
         Location of the database storage.
-        This option allows you to set the path of the database files.
-Actual database files is not moved to a new path, you must manually move database files to a new path.
+This option allows you to set the data path for the database.

+        CAUTION: If you set up using this option after installation, the database files will not be moved to the new path.
+Move the database files manually.

     --mariadb_port=<val>
         The port of the MariaDB.

-    --silent_mode=<true | false>
-        If true, run in silent mode.

-    --trg_os=<linux | windows>
-        Specify the OS of the package to install.
-The default is current OS.

-    --trg_arch=<x64 | x86>
-        Specify the processor architecture of the package to install.
-Defaults to current processor architecture.
+    -y, --assumeyes
+        Assume yes; assume that the answer to any question which would be asked is yes.

     --create_desktop_icon=<true | false>
         If true, create the desktop icons.